strapi/documentation/README.md

 ## Releases

-The Strapi documentation can be updated on a daily basis, thanks to a continuous integration/continuous delivery workflow.
-Weekly snapshot [releases](https://github.com/strapi/documentation/releases) happen on Wednesdays.
+Thanks to a continuous integration/continuous delivery workflow, the Strapi documentation can be updated up to several times a day, depending on the number and frequency of contributions. .
+Weekly snapshot [releases](https://github.com/strapi/documentation/releases) happen on Wednesdays and include a list of changes since the latest release.

 ## Community support